Lisa Fors Källström and James Fancourt round up some the best Nordic-themed shops and cafes in Berlin…

 Stargarder Straße 58, 10437 Berlin (Prenzlauer Berg)

 The Felleshus itself is an impressive building designed by architects Alfred Berger and Tiina Parkkinen and completed in 1999, featuring beautiful use of Swedish marble floors, exposed concrete, glass and maple wood.
-Inside you can find Nordic exhibitions, and it also plays host to events such as readings and film screenings.
+Inside you can find Nordic exhibitions, and it also plays host to events such as readings, concerts, panel discussions and film screenings.
 Perhaps the best way of getting a “taste” of these countries though is the canteen, which is open to the public and serves up Nordic food during the week.
-Oslo Kaffebar are also in attendance with a small pop-up café inside.
+Oslo Kaffebar are also in attendance with a small café inside.
+Weather permitting, you can also enjoy your coffee or lunch on the spacious terrace.

 This furniture and lifestyle brand was established in 2011 in Berlin, and is a German-Danish venture with a design team headed by a Norwegian-Danish duo.
 Located near Kudamm, the showroom is a beautiful space that perfectly shows off the equally beautiful products within.
 All of the furniture and accessories are based on Scandinavian design roots, but often also incorporate influences from around the world.
 If you’re not exactly sure what you want then you don’t have to worry, as there’s friendly staff on hand to help you choose the perfect piece.